pradeep-isawasan/DataMiningPython/slides.md

 - Visualizing data prior to analysis is a good practice.
 - Statistical description do not fully depict the data set in its entirety.

-Check out my video *[HERE](https://youtu.be/Ftf3jDcMlGw) explaining the importance of visualizing data when analyzing it.
+Check out my video [HERE](https://youtu.be/Ftf3jDcMlGw) explaining the importance of visualizing data when analyzing it.

-*promo syok sendiri

 ---